Dalimil/Instagram-Bot/README.txt

 			- must not have these words in name or username: "salon, sex, rental, free, follow, follower"
 			- randomly skip this acc with 10% chance (more human like behaviour)
 		- if checks OK:
-			- if not already following:
 			- follow this account and like maximum 1 or 2 of its posts
-				- add to the 'Future Unfollow' list
+			- add to the 'Future Unfollow' list with timestamp
-			- append each person he/she follows to 'Future Follow' (unles processed visited)
-	- Run until set limit (e.g. 200)
 	- Go through 'Future Unfollow' list and remove people older than say 3 days